caporizzi/Bulles/README.md

 ![enter image description here](https://i.imgur.com/VcUjxCI.png)

-Here, Figure 2 shows the parallel algorithm.
+Here, this figure shows the parallel algorithm.
 Here the main idea is that the grid is divided in blocks.
 Each block is explored giving indexes to each node.
 Once all nodes are tagged we compare if node of different block are neighbors and update the node id.

 ![Figure 2 - Parallel, multi-block tag synchronization algorithm](https://i.imgur.com/8W6BvQj.png)